Skip to main content

 If you also have an account with Nationwide, please continue to use your usual Nationwide contact details or branch.

 Yes.
-You’ll still use any Virgin Money apps and virginmoney.com to manage your account(s) online, view statements, make payments and send us secure messages.
+You should continue to use any Virgin Money apps and virginmoney.com to manage your account(s) online, view statements, make payments and send us secure messages.

 You can keep using the same sign-in details on our apps or online banking.
-If you need to update your password, you can do it in the same way you do today.
+If you need to update your password, you can do it in the same way you did before the transfer.

-No. The transfer won’t change the way you use your account(s).
-But as we bring the two businesses together after the transfer, we may make some changes to our processes and IT systems.
+No. The transfer hasn’t changed the way you use your account(s).
+As we continue to bring the two businesses together, we may make some changes to our processes and IT systems.

 For example, if you use digital banking, we may ask you to download a new mobile app sometime in the future.
 If a change impacts you, we’ll always give you plenty of notice, explain what it means and make it as straightforward as we can.

 Yes.
-If you have an account with an app or online banking, you will be able to see copies of your previous statements there.
+If you have an account with an app or online banking, you can see copies of your previous statements there.
 If you have an account that doesn’t have an app or online banking, you can find our number at virginmoney.com/contact

 Yes.
-You can carry on using the same contact details as you use today.
+You can carry on using the same contact details as before the transfer.
 If they do change, we’ll let you know.
 You can find our number at virginmoney.com/contact

 If you prefer, you can also email us at nationwide-transfer@virginmoney.com